psychemedia/island-storynotes/ardlamont-case/ardlamont-scott-truth-out-at-last.md

 I replied: I quite understand what you mean, and you may say whatever you like, so long as I know what to say myself.

-Mr Monson: Well I thought you wouldnlt ming; but my wife would know at once if she heard the name Ted Davis who you were, so you must not let her know.
+Mr Monson: Well I thought you wouldn't mind; but my wife would know at once if she heard the name Ted Davis who you were, so you must not let her know.

 "CALL ME JUGGINS."